GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/0.9/en.md

 The underlying GraphQL server powering the plugin can now be installed and executed as a standalone PHP component, i.e. independently of WordPress 🙏🎉👏💪🚀.

-This opens the doors to using the GraphQL API with other frameworks (eg: Laravel), and on any PHP environment, whether WordPress is available or not (such as when executing a Continous Integration task).
+This opens the doors to using the GraphQL API with other frameworks (eg: Laravel), and on any PHP environment, whether WordPress is available or not (such as when executing a Continuous Integration task).

 This plugin itself benefits from this feature: the unit tests in the repo are being [executed in GitHub Actions](https://github.com/GatoGraphQL/GatoGraphQL/actions/workflows/unit_tests.yml) (yet there's no instance of WordPress running).
 As an example, [this PHPUnit test](https://github.com/GatoGraphQL/GatoGraphQL/blob/b6cc58227a06bc2e58b5d31da0d3fdaeec7eacad/layers/GatoGraphQLForWP/phpunit-packages/gatographql/tests/Unit/Faker/WPFakerFixtureQueryExecutionGraphQLServerTest.php) asserts that [this GraphQL query](https://github.com/GatoGraphQL/GatoGraphQL/blob/2558abee7bc08469cda1792543c228a137ec2e69/layers/GatoGraphQLForWP/phpunit-packages/gatographql/tests/Unit/Faker/fixture/success/query.gql) produces [this response](https://github.com/GatoGraphQL/GatoGraphQL/blob/2558abee7bc08469cda1792543c228a137ec2e69/layers/GatoGraphQLForWP/phpunit-packages/gatographql/tests/Unit/Faker/fixture/success/query.json).